esa/spacecreator/src/3rdparty/pyrequirements/README.md

 ## Using a script to do it automatically

+### Prerequisites

+Have Python3 and PySide installed.
+PySyde is needed to use detect the correct version of PySide and Qt.

+### Do the installation

-Run the `setup.py` script
+Run the `install.py` script with python3.

 All required libraries, models, source will be loaded.
 The module will be built.
 And the result is placed in the a directory next to the detected PySide.
-Probably somewhere like `~/.local/lib/python3.10/site-packages/PyTasteQtWidgets`
+Probably somewhere like `~/.local/lib/python3.10/site-packages/PyTasteQtWidgets`.
+Depending on your python version.

 ## Doing it manually

-In case the `setup.py` script fails, or you want to learn how to build it, here the manual installation.
+In case the `install.py` script fails, or you want to learn how to build it, here the manual installation.

 ### Prerequisites